-The parish of St Winnow, (Cornish: Sen Gwynnow), is situated in the Deanery and Hundred of West.
+The parish of Luxulyan, (Cornish: Logsulyan), is situated in the Deanery and Hundred of Powder.
 It

-is bounded on the north by Cardinham, on the east by Bradock and Boconnoc, on
+is bounded on the north by Lanivet, and the east by Lanlivery and Tywardreath,

-the south by St Veep, and on the west by the River Fowey and the parish of
+on the south by St Blazey and St Austell, and on the west by Roche.
+The name of

 Most parish and church description(s) on these pages are from Lake's Parochial History of the County of Cornwall by J Polsue (Truro, 1867 - 1873)

 - The Parish Church - 715 entries

 Census information for this parish (1841 - 1901) is held in the

 History Society offers a census search service for its members.
 The Cornwall Family History Society have also published on-line census detail by surname on the FamilyHistoryonLine site.

 Specific census information for this parish is available as follows: